kdt3rd/gecko/README.md

 doesn't make sense to reinvent everything, just the components that are interesting to play with.

-gecko uses OpenGL for UI components, and a set of media libraries to read images (currently, just OpenEXR and TIFF - OpenImageIO does not currently allow the kind of media and frame buffer access desired).
+gecko currently uses OpenGL for UI components, and a set of media libraries to read images (currently, just OpenEXR and TIFF - OpenImageIO does not currently allow the kind of media and frame buffer access desired).
 See libs/media/construct.
 Additionally, it uses zlib to compress the UTF tables in libs/utf.

 constructor is a makefile / ninja build file generator, much like cmake.
 Why not use cmake?
 Well, constructor attempts to simplify the